EdwardLeks/ansible-home-server/README.md

 ### 2. Configure Variables

-Before running any playbooks, you need to set your network configuration in `group_vars/all.yaml`:
+Before running any playbooks, copy or rename 'all.yaml.example' into 'all.yaml' file.
+After that you need to set your network configuration in `group_vars/all.yaml`:

 ```yaml
 iface_name: 'enp2s0' # your network interface name